CSYE6225-Cloud-Spring23/webapp/README.md

-review
 ## CSYE 6225 - Spring'23

 # Network Structures and Cloud Computing

+demo

 # Tools used
 _________________________________________________________